 Kawit holds its Maytinis every Christmas eve, which involves the re-enactment of the Virgin Mary and Joseph’s search in Bethlehem, like the “Panunuluyan” (see # 4).

 Opulent floats, depicting biblical scenes (Adam and Eve, Moses, Mary, and Joseph) are paraded on the street and culminates with the arrival of the blessed couple at the Sta.
 Maria Magdalena Church.
 Mary and Joseph are attended and welcomed by singing angels as they take their place in a giant belen or Nativity scene.

 Maytinis in Pampanga is also held on Christmas Eve with the spectacular procession of holy images—patrons of every barangay, accompanied by colorfully lit lanterns of the most amazing variety.

-Village choirs singing “Dios te Salve” accompany the faithfuls as they wend their way through the main streets of the town and back to the church.
-This tradition is still observed in a few towns and cities like San Fernando, Magalang, Mabalacat and Mexico.
+Village choirs singing “Dios te Salve” accompany the faithful as they wend their way through the main streets of the town and back to the church.
+This tradition is still observed in a few towns and cities like San Fernando, Magalang, Mabalacat, and Mexico.

 10. Kanyong Kawayan.